EOSIO/eos/Docker/README.md

 ### Dawn3.0 Testnet

-We can easliy set up a dawn3.0 local testnet using the official docker hub images.
+We can easliy set up a dawn3.0 local testnet using the docker hub images.
 Just run the following commands:

 ```